 MJF Case Studies & Blogs

 As we produce such a wide variety of products and projects for many different markets and industries using our Multi Jet Fusion technology, we like to showcase all the unique ways MJF can be utilized to create end products and MJF prototypes.
-Check out some of the below case studies to experience the multi-faceted capabilities inherent with choosing MJF from ProtoCAM!
+Check out some of the below case studies and articles to experience the multi-faceted capabilities inherent with choosing MJF from ProtoCAM!

 Award-Winning Multi Jet Fusion at ProtoCAM

 ProtoCAM’s Multi Jet Fusion additive manufacturing techniques have been recognized for demonstrating exceptional “advanced concepts” in the Technical Competition at the 2018 Additive Manufacturing Users Group (AMUG) Conference.
 For our submission into the competition, ProtoCAM worked with Langhorne Carpet Company (LCC) to recreate the core of their carpet-manufacturing process: the Jacquard cylinder.
 After over 80 years in use, LCC’s Jacquard cylinders were beginning to show wear; originally made of extremely rare and environmentally sensitive African hardwood, the Jacquard cylinder is integral to the carpet-weaving process.